How To Choose A Kitchen Knife For Boning And Filleting Fish

 The length of the blade is another crucial factor to consider when selecting a kitchen knife for boning and filleting fish.
 There are three main blade lengths to choose from: short, medium, and long.

-See also How To Choose The Best Kitchen Knife For Your Needs
+See also The Best Kitchen Knives For Chopping

 A short blade, typically around 4 to 6 inches, is ideal for precision tasks such as deboning and removing small bones.
 It provides excellent maneuverability and control, allowing you to navigate around bones with ease.